 Volunteers contribute significant amounts of time to the Foundation's program services, administration, and fundraising and development activities; however, the consolidated financial statements do not reflect the value of these contributed services because they do not meet recognition criteria prescribed by generally accepted accounting principles.
 Contributed goods are recorded at fair value at the date of donation.
 The Foundation records donated professional services at the respective fair values of the services received.
-The Foundation had noncash support from the University of \$1,553,828 and \$1,589,989 for the years ended June 30, 2016 and 2015, respectively.
-See Note 7 for further detail on the noncash support from the University.
-The Foundation also had other gifts in-kind of \$1,435,197 and \$246,209 for the years ended June 30, 2016 and 2015, respectively.
-The Foundation had a significant gift in-kind in the amount of approximately \$1,192,000 during fiscal year 2016 relating to software licenses for college of business students.
+The Foundation had noncash support from the University of \$1,579,064 and \$1,553,828 for the years ended June 30, 2017 and 2016, respectively.
+See Note 8 for further detail on the noncash support from the University.
+The Foundation also had other gifts in-kind of \$617,933 and \$1,435,197 for the years ended June 30, 2017 and 2016, respectively.
+These gifts in-kind were primarily supplies used in program services expense - distribution for educational services.